Juan Garrido: Conquest of the Aztec Empire

 Garrido formed part of the expedition of Hernán Cortés in 1519.
 He might have been associated to conquistador Pedro Garrido, as it was common for Spaniards to give their surnames to their black auxiliars, free or slave.
 Alternatively, he could have been part of the entourage of conquistador Juan Núñez Sedaño, who according to chronicler Bernal Díaz del Castillo brought a black man in his entourage due to his wealth.
 Díaz del Castillo states black slaves or servants were still rare, leading some historians to the belief that Sedaño's retainer could not be other than Garrido, although in reality Diego Durán and Cortés' own writings talk about a plural of blacks in the expedition.

 Depiction of an African conquistador in Cortés' entourage, possibly either Juan Garrido or Juan Cortés.

 Others authors believe that Garrido actually arrived later with the contingent of Pánfilo de Narváez, only joining Cortés after Narváez's troops abandoned him after the Battle of Cempoala.
 African presence in this second expedition seems to have been high.
 At least two additional black conquistadors arrived with Narváez: the Portuguese Sebastián de Évora, who would discover the Évora or Mocorito river in Sinaloa, and the Spanish conquistadora Beatriz de Palacios, wife to the white soldier Pedro de Escobar.
-The expedition also included an African jester, Guidela, and the slave Francisco de Eguía.
+The expedition also included an African jester, Guidela, and the slave Francisco de Eguía, who accidentally introduced smallpox in Mesoamerica after falling ill in Cempoala.

-Historian Ricardo Alegría proposed that Garrido might be actually another name for Juan Cortés, a black slave owned by Hernán Cortés himself who gets mentioned in the chronicles of Antonio de Herrera y Tordesillas and Francisco Cervantes de Salazar.
+Although it is not widely agreed, historian Ricardo Alegría proposed that Garrido might be actually another name for Juan Cortés, a black slave owned by Hernán Cortés himself who gets mentioned in the chronicles of Antonio de Herrera y Tordesillas and Francisco Cervantes de Salazar.
 In his relevant instance in the chronicle, after the Spanish and Tlaxcaltecs retreat from the la Noche Triste, a lone Aztec warrior challenged them on the road to a singles combat, leading Juan Cortés and conquistador Alonso de Moguer to come out of the ranks to answer the challenge.
 The duels never took place, as the Aztec fled, possibly attempting an ambush.

 By 1520, the expedition achieved the Fall of Tenochtitlan.
 In 1520, Garrido built a chapel to commemorate the many Spanish killed in battle that year by the Aztecs.
 It now stands as the Church of San Hipólito.
 Garrido married and settled in Mexico City, where he and his wife had three children.
-Restall (2000) credits him with the first harvesting of wheat planted in New Spain.
+Matthew Restall credits him with the first harvesting of wheat planted in New Spain.